Temps and termites are on the rise. Schedule your free inspection today.

 Did you know the black widow isn’t the only widow spider out there?
 Brown widow spiders have come into areas of Southern California in recent years, so here’s your chance to learn more about them.

 The brown widow spider is brown or grayish-brown in color.
 The abdomen has three white spots.
 It has an hourglass mark that’s yellow to orange.
 A baby brown widow spider can look a bit like a baby black widow spider, but the very young brown widow spiders are colored with more brown.
-Also, grown brown widow spiders look like immature western black widow spiders - so you need to be careful when trying to identify the type of spider.
+Also, grown brown widow spiders look like immature western black widow spiders, so you need to be careful when trying to identify the type of spider.

 You won’t likely see brown widows inside your home - rather, they can be found at places that have more exposure (under eaves, for example).
 Keep in mind that brown widow spiders are venomous; however, the brown widow bite is not likely to be as severe as the black widow bite.
 A brown widow’s bite can result in pain and a red mark, but if more serious symptoms crop up, get medical attention.